open-mmlab/mmaction2/demo/README.md

 - `OUTPUT_FPS`: The FPS of demo video output.
 Default: 15.
 - `OUTPUT_FILENAME`: Path to the output file which is a video format.
 Default: None.
 - `--show`: Whether to show predictions with `cv2.imshow`.
+- `DISPLAY_HEIGHT`: The height of the display frame.
+- `DISPLAY_WIDTH`: The width of the display frame.
 - `PREDICT_STEPSIZE`: Make a prediction per N frames.
 Default: 33.
 - `CLIP_VIS_RADIUS`: The radius of the draw frames number for each clip.
 In other words, for each clip, there are at most `2 * CLIP_VIS_RADIUS` frames to be draw around the keyframe.
 DEFAULT: 10.